 The following table lists the alarm state and transition for each message type.

-Important: When a RESET status change occurs, determine the health of the resource.
+Important: When a RESET status change occurs, look at the health of the resource.

 Possible causes for an absent metric stream: The resource that was emitting the metric might have been moved or terminated, or the metric might be emitted only on failure.
 For more information about the internal reset period, see About the Internal Reset Period.